jovotech/jovo-framework/docs/04_app-logic/README.md

 ### Handler

-The `handlers` variable is the main building block of your voice app.
+The `handler` is the main building block of your voice app.
 This is where the logic happens.

 ```javascript
 app.setHandler({